Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Not accounting for the UK's particularly challenging winter sun angle

-For reliable winter performance, we recommend choosing premium-grade solar lights with adjustable settings and ensuring proper south-facing placement with zero obstruction to sunlight.
+For reliable winter performance, we recommend choosing premium-grade lights with adjustable settings and ensuring proper south-facing placement with zero obstruction to sunlight.

-1. Solar Panel Quality:
+1. Panel Quality:

-In contrast, cheap solar lights use low-efficiency panels (often made from amorphous silicon), which require direct sunlight and struggle to charge in less-than-ideal conditions.
+In contrast, cheap lights use low-efficiency panels (often made from amorphous silicon), which require direct sunlight and struggle to charge in less-than-ideal conditions.
 These panels also degrade quickly, reducing their lifespan.

 2. Battery Quality and Capacity: